vmware-tanzu/community-edition/addons/packages/whereabouts/0.5.1/README.md

 | `ip_reconciler.config.resources.requests.cpu` | Optional | The requests for memory resources of ip-reconciler CronJob  |
 | `ip_reconciler.config.resources.requests.memory` | Optional | The requests for memory resources of ip-reconciler CronJob  |

+## What This Package Does

+If you need a way to assign IP addresses dynamically across your cluster -- Whereabouts is the tool for you.
+If you've found that you like how the host-local CNI plugin works, but, you need something that works across all the nodes in your cluster (host-local only knows how to assign IPs to pods on the same node) -- Whereabouts is just what you're looking for.

+Whereabouts can be used for both IPv4 & IPv6 addressing.

 ## Components

 * Whereabouts Custom Resources